Country Cottage in Scotland

 Likewise, sometimes the ancillary farm buildings or steadings have been hugely upgraded and all over Scotland play their part as self-catering properties in farming’s diversification.
 A good example can be found at the luxury development called Morton of Pitmilly, in North-East Fife, near Crail, where the accommodation has high quality leisure facilities ‘bolted-on’ as part of the package.

-(Left) Hot tub at Bluebell Croft, Strontian, Argyll.
+(Pictured) Hot tub at Bluebell Croft, Strontian, Argyll.

 I suppose I had to start naming names at some point, didn’t I?
 Well, in the category of ‘helpful owner lives nearby’, Bluebell Croft at Strontian, in Argyll, comes to mind.
 This development slightly blurs the boundary of what self catering entails, as in this country cottage in Scotland (a couple of modern houses, to be honest), the owners will deliver beautifully cooked meals if you order them, as well as fresh vegetables from their poly-tunnel nearby!